 The Department of Transportation and Public Facilities is charged with the responsibility to establish the legal size and weight dimensions of vehicles traveling in Alaska, as required by 23 CFR 658.
 Legal dimensions can be found in 17 AAC 25.
-Recognizing that there are vehicles or vehicles with loads which exceed the limitations, the Department, through current regulations may authorize the movement of that vehicle or vehicle with load by the issuance of an oversize and/or overweight permit.
+Recognizing that there are vehicles or vehicles with loads which exceed the limitations, the Department may authorize the movement of a vehicle or vehicle with load by the issuance of an oversize and/or overweight permit.

-Permits are issued to facilitate the movement of a non-divisible, non-standard vehicle or vehicle with load.
-Permits are not issued to increase a payload, create a competitive advantage or to circumvent either the letter or the intent of the Department of Transportation and Public Facilities definition of truck size and weight as set forth in 17 AAC 25.
+Permits are issued to facilitate the movement of non-divisible, non-standard vehicles and loads.
+Permits are not issued to increase a payload, create a competitive advantage, or to circumvent the Department of Transportation and Public Facilities definition of truck size and weight as set forth in 17 AAC 25.

-2.1 CVCSC Office Hours and Location.
+2.1 Commercial Vehicle Customer Service Center (CVCSC) Office Hours, Location, and Contact Information

-Hours: Monday-Friday 8:00 AM - 5:00 PM 11900 Industry Way (Huffman Business Park, Bldg M-2) Anchorage, Alaska 99515 907-365-1200, Alaska Toll Free Line 800-478-7636 Fax Line 907-365-1221, Alaska Toll Free Fax Line 866-345-2641
+Hours: Monday - Friday 8:00 AM - 4:30 PM (excluding State holidays)

+Location: 11900 Industry Way (Huffman Business Park, Bldg M-2) Anchorage, Alaska 99515

+Phone: 907-365-1200, Alaska Toll Free Line: 800-478-7636

+Fax: 907-365-1221, Alaska Toll Free Fax: 866-345-2641

+Email: Swoop@alaska.gov